Beer Pump: Guide to Brewing Pump Options

 - Can run dry without causing damage to the pump.

 - No electricity is needed to drive the pump

 - TS Pumps’ range of Diaphragm Pumps are supplied with a no-nut, clean faced diaphragm, the layers in standard diaphragms on the market are typically held together with a nut that penetrates the centre of the diaphragm.
 Our diaphragms are manufactured from components that have been chemically bonded together which prevents the risk of leakage through the weakened area of the diaphragm around the nut.
 As the diaphragms are constantly coming into contact with the product, it is essential that all weak points are removed.

 Beer Pump FAQ

 How can I prevent my beer from foaming when transferring to our fillers?

 You can reduce the foaming caused by your beer pump by running your pump at a slower operating speed and by maintaining a constant pressure as much as possible.
 Foaming of the product can affect the flavour of the beer and reduce the shelf life, but don’t worry, this can be avoided.
 We recommend using pumps such as:

 Centrifugal Pumps are notorious for causing froth and foam to form, which is due to the pump operating at high speeds and the energy used to move the fluid adding oxygen into the product.

 How do I maintain the temperature of the syrup used in brewing beer?

-The three pumps that we have recommended above for use as a beer pump can all be fitted with a Heating Jacket.
+The three pumps that we have recommended above as a beer transfer pump can all be fitted with a Heating Jacket.
 They will maintain the temperature of your syrup by circulating a medium such as water or steam around your pump.
 This will ensure that the syrup doesn’t thicken up causing damage to your pump.